ankrh/MCmatlab/README.md

 `model.MC.normalizedFluenceRate_detected`
 [W/cm^2/W.incident]
-(Note that normalizedFluenceRate can be abbreviated NFR in your code) A 3D (xyz) array of normalized fluence rate values like model.MC.NFR, but only counting those photons that ended up on the light collector.
+(Note that normalizedFluenceRate can be abbreviated NFR in your code) A 3D or 4D array (4D if simulating broadband light) (x,y,z,lambda) of normalized fluence rate values like model.MC.NFR, but only counting those photons that ended up on the light collector.

 `model.MC.normalizedAbsorption`
 [W/cm^3/W.incident]
-(Note that normalizedAbsorption can be abbreviated NA in your code) A 3D (xyz) array of normalized absorption values.
+(Note that normalizedAbsorption can be abbreviated NA in your code) A 3D or 4D array (4D if simulating broadband light) (x,y,z,lambda) of normalized absorption values.
 This is what's plotted in figure 3.

 `model.MC.normalizedAbsorption_detected`
 [W/cm^3/W.incident]
-(Note that normalizedAbsorption can be abbreviated NA in your code) A 3D (xyz) array of normalized absorption values like model.MC.NA, but only counting those photons that ended up on the light collector.
+(Note that normalizedAbsorption can be abbreviated NA in your code) A 3D or 4D array (4D if simulating broadband light) (x,y,z,lambda) of normalized absorption values like model.MC.NA, but only counting those photons that ended up on the light collector.

 `model.MC.farField`
 [W/sr/W.incident]
-A 2D (theta,phi) array of normalized radiant intensity values for the light that escaped the simulation cuboid.
+A 2D or 3D (theta,phi,lambda) array of normalized radiant intensity values for the light that escaped the simulation cuboid.
 The axes are the polar and azimuthal angles, described below.

 `model.MC.farFieldTheta`
 [rad]